Diabetes and Periodontal Disease

 Gingivitis.
 Poor brushing and flossing habits allow dental plaque -- a sticky film of germs -- to build up on teeth.
 Some of these germs cause gum disease.
 The gums can become red and swollen and may bleed during toothbrushing or flossing.
 This is called gingivitis, the first stage of periodontal disease.

-Gingivitis can usually be reversed with daily brushing and flossing and regular cleanings by the dentist.
+Gingivitis can usually be reversed with daily brushing, flossing and Rinsing with antiseptic mouthwash as well as regular cleanings by the dentist.
 If it is not stopped, gingivitis could lead to a more serious type of gum disease called periodontitis.

 Periodontitis.
 Periodontitis is an infection of the tissues that hold the teeth in place.
 In periodontitis, plaque builds and hardens under the gums.
 The gums pull away from the teeth, forming "pockets" of infection.
 The infection leads to loss of the bone that holds the tooth in its socket and might lead to tooth loss.